renefournier/molly/README.md

 # Molly 🧹

+Molly tidies up unused Svelte components—which can spark joy 🌟

 ![Molly Waving](molly-tidies.jpg)

 Molly (or `lilmolly` on `npm`) is an **npm module** that helps you clean up unused Svelte components in your project, giving your codebase a breath of fresh air and enhancing its tidiness.